How to Kill Gnats in Plants

 Does any one know how to get rid of gnats in house plants?
 They are mostly in my small ones like ivy and herbs and there are lots of them.

 Tip #1: Put out small containers of cider vinegar.
 The gnats are attracted to the vinegar & drown in it.
 Hope this helps.

-Tip #2: These insects are a problem in plants that are kept too wet.
+Tip #2: Gnats are a problem in plants that are kept too wet.
 Let them dry out between waterings.
 Yellow sticky traps will help catch the adults.
 The larvae live in the soil and feed on the roots.
-Pull the plants out of the pots for a day or so to dry the roots.
+You can pull the plants out of the pots for a day or so, which will dry the roots.

-I remember growing up my mom used to put her cig. butts in the plants and told me the nicotine helped the plants grow and kept the bugs out.
+I remember growing up my mom used to put her cigarette butts in the plants and told me the nicotine helped the plants grow and kept the bugs out.
 (I had completely forgotten about the nicotine! now to find a smoker)!

-After the sugar is dissolved, gently stir in 1 tsp dish detergent, careful not to create suds.
+After the sugar is dissolved, gently stir in 1 tsp dish detergent, being careful not to create suds.
 Set this mixture out near the problem area.
-You may have to change the solution a couple of times, but you will see the gnats disappear.
+You may then need to change the solution a couple of times; as a result, the gnats should then disappear.